MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/10-OrgData-Retrieving-Org-Data-Microsoft-Graph.md

     >   });
     >   ```

-1. Select **View Related Content** for *Adatum Corporation* in the datagrid.
-This will use Microsoft Graph to retrieve related files, chats, emails, and calendar events.
+1. Select **View Related Content** for the *Adatum Corporation* row in the datagrid.
+This will trigger Microsoft Graph to retrieve related files, chats, emails, and calendar events.
 Once the data loads, it'll be displayed below the datagrid in a tabbed interface.
-You'll see the following tabs (note that you won't have any data at this point):
+Note that you won't have any data at this point.

     :::image type="content" source="../media/display-org-data.png" alt-text="Displaying Organizational Data":::

-1. Click on each of the tabs and notice that no data is displayed.
-Your Microsoft 365 tenant doesn't have any related organizational data loaded for *Adatum Corporation* at this point.
+1. Your Microsoft 365 tenant doesn't have any related organizational data for *Adatum Corporation* at this point.
 To fix this, perform at least one of the following actions:

     - Add files:
         - Visit https://onedrive.com and login using your Microsoft 365 Developer tenant credentials.
         - Select **My files** in the left navigation.
         - Select **Upload** and then **Folder** from the menu.
-        - Select the *openai-msgraph-acs/customer documents* folder from the project.
+        - Select the *openai-msgraph-acs/customer documents* folder from the project you cloned.
     - Add chat messages and calendar events:
         - Visit https://teams.microsoft.com and login using your Microsoft 365 Developer tenant credentials.
         - Select **Teams** in the left navigation.
         - Select a team and channel and then select **New conversation**.
         - Enter *New order placed for Adatum Corporation* and select the **Send** button.
-        - Feel free to add additional messages that mention other companies used in the application such as *Adventure Works Cycles*, *Contoso Pharmaceuticals*, and *Tailwind Traders*.
+        - Feel free to add additional chat messages that mention other companies used in the application such as *Adventure Works Cycles*, *Contoso Pharmaceuticals*, and *Tailwind Traders*.
         - Select **Calendar** in the left navigation.
         - Select **New meeting**.
         - Enter "Meet with Adatum Corporation about project schedule" for the title.